 Currensea get authorisation from your bank and instantaneously approve your payment request.

-Depending on the currency you are making your payment in this will be converted at the Mastercard or interbank rate, Currensea will add 0.5% fee (for the free card - there are subscription model cards where an annual fee is payment and no fees are added - see below).
+Depending on the currency you are making, your payment will be converted at the Mastercard or interbank rate.
+Currensea will add a 0.5% fee (This is for the free card - there are subscription model cards where an annual fee is paid and no fees are added - see below).

 If you have downloaded the app (which we recommend) you will see the payment detailed on it.